 Sep9

-“Teaches how faith in Jesus is a personal decision and not one based on our parents belief, grandmothers belief, families belief” ⇒ Many try get to heaven by riding on the coattails of their parents faith.
+“Teaches how faith in Jesus is a personal decision and not one based on popular opinion, family connections, or inherited beliefs“ ⇒ Many try get to heaven by riding on the coattails of their parents faith.
 You have to own it and make it yours, and yours alone.
 When you get to heaven and Jesus asks you this question.
 He’s not asking you about your parents faith.
 He’s not asking you about your friends faith.
 He’s asking you about who you say He is.
 Your parents can’t answer that question for you, Your church can’t answer that question for you.
 Your youth pastor answer that question for you.
 As it’s been said “God has no grandkids, He just has kids.”
 You might have a father or mother who’s a faithful believer.
 But that does not automatically make you a child of God.
 You might come from a long religious heritage, growing up in the Church, but that does not make you a believer.
 When you stand before the Lord you can’t say “My mama knew you, My daddy knew you, My grandma knew you.
-But have you personally known Him!
+But have you personally known Him yourself!

 Teaches how we should be able to go to our closest friends for support and the honest truth of what others think of us.